yubik-studio/yubik-studio.github.io/README.md

 ### Innovation Delivered
 Welcome to yubik.com, the home website for  **Andrew Milne, MASc, P.Eng.,** offering some personal thoughts on innovation and delivery.

-I sometimes get asked if it's possible to **help people become more creative.**  I have attended workshops in some companies, and given workshops in others.
-I'm hoping to make some of this material available through this site.
+I sometimes get asked if it's possible to **help people become more creative.**  I have attended workshops in some companies, given workshops in others, and learned a lot through practice.

 I have often been tasked with evaluating the work of other inventors.
-I have stood in front of product committees more than once, and been in presentations to investors.
+I have also stood in front of product committees more than once, and been in presentations to investors.
 I know how it feels on both sides of the table.

-**Delivering innovation is mostly about persistence and encouragement.**  There's no shortage of inspirational quotes on this, but I'll end with this thought.
-Most people are inherently creative.
-It's just that getting out ideas in front of others is not always easy.
-Neither is coping with rejection (after rejection, after rejection...).
+**Delivering innovation is mostly about persistence and encouragement.**  There's no shortage of inspirational quotes on this, so I'll just make this one practical observation:   Most people are inherently creative.
+The hard part is getting out ideas in front of others, and coping with rejection (after rejection, after rejection...).

 As a team leader, I put a lot of effort into coaching people on their presentation skills, and I do my best in meetings to ensure that every voice is heard.
 For some reason, I've been surrounded for most of my career by very creative people.
 I don't think it's entirely a matter of luck.